Creating USD files for Apple devices

 Use Metallic Workflows for Shading

 USD and many DCCs also support a second PBR technique called the specular workflow (sometimes also called the glossy workflow).
-The specular workflow renders assets by using another algorithm that takes different input values.
-Only Storm supports the specular workflow, so for maximum compatibility, use metallic workflow shaders in your DCC, or your preview renders won’t accurately represent how your final rendered asset looks.
+The specular workflow renders assets using another algorithm that takes different input values.
+Only Storm and Raytracer support the specular workflow, so for maximum compatibility use metallic workflow shaders in your DCC so your preview renders accurately represent how your final rendered asset looks.

 Target a renderer

-Your app or operating system will use one of three renderers, based on these factors:
+Your app or operating system will use one of four renderers based on these factors:

 - RealityKit